SantinoCastagno/films-app-with-flutter/README.md

 # Films app with Flutter

-This project is part of the Flutter course created by Fernando Herrera and has a purpose learn and practice widget of [Flutter](https://flutter.dev/).
+This project is a part of the Flutter course created by Fernando Herrera and has a purpose learn and practice widgets of [Flutter SDK](https://flutter.dev/).
+This project is a films app.

 ## Screenshots